 In 2016, the DOE approved the agreement between Pitkin Petroleum and Mindoro Palawan Oil and Gas, Inc. (MPOGI) for the transfer of Pitkin Petroleum's participating interest and operatorship to MPOGI.
 In 2018, the Famatodi case was dismissed.
-The Company is awaiting updates from MPOGI on discussions with possible investors in the project by way of acquisition of its shares or farm-in into the project.
+The Company is awaiting updates from MPOGI on discussions with possible investors in the project by way of acquisition of its shares or farm-in into the project and on its compliance with the reportorial requirements of the DOE.